chovanecm/workshop-spark/scala/task2-flights/README.md

   ```

   Question 2: Overall, which airline has the worst average delay?
 How bad was that delay?
   > **HINT**: The Column ArrDelay can be negative.
 The negative number means that an airplane came earlier.
 So you should filter all negative numbers.
-The tricky part is to count a average :-).
+The tricky part could be to count an average :-).
   ```
   write the solution into spark-shell
   ```